 Preventing heartworms is easy with the large number of heartworm tablets available for monthly dosage.
 The different heartworm preventative medications vary in price and all are more affordable than a single heart worm treatment.
 Some of the most commonly used heartworm preventative medications include: Heartgard Plus, Iverhart Plus and Panacur–C.

 Interceptor and Sentinel are Not Available at This Time

-Currently, Novartis has stopped production on many popular heartworm prevention meds (Interceptor and Sentinel) due to a plant closing.
+Currently, Novartis has stopped production on many popular heartworm prevention meds (Interceptor and Sentinel) due to plant closing.
 Novartis claims that there is no problem with either of the products but there may be an issue with the plant that manufactures them along with several human meds (Gas-X, Excedrine, NoDoz).
-They hope to be back up and running soon but in the meantime, HeartGuard or Iverhart offer sound preventative heartworm care for your dog.
+Two years later they are still not making these products so we have moved on.
+We recommend HeartGuard or Iverhart for sound preventative heartworm care for your dog.

 Important Things to Keep in Mind about Heartworms:

 - It is estimated that 100% of dogs exposed to infective heartworm larvae become infected with heartworms.

 - According to the American Heartworm Society, only 55% of dogs in the United States are on heartworm preventative.